-The total enrollment number that was projected was ascertained through channels including (Nextdoor various surveys App, www.clarascienceacademy.com still ongoing), which are informal and data from other studies done in Charlotte. conversations, The information from informal conversations, homeowners associations, churches, and residents we feel comfortable that we will be able to recruit the 250 students necessary for year 1 and subsequent additions in years following.
+The total enrollment number that was projected was ascertained through various channels including (Nextdoor surveys App, www.clarascienceacademy.com ongoing), which still informal are and data from other studies done in Charlotte. conversations, The information from informal conversations, homeowners associations, churches, and residents we feel comfortable that we will be able to recruit the 250 students necessary for year 1 and subsequent additions in years following.
 With this positive response, we received through survey data supplements the need for Clara Science Academy and a willingness from the community to send children to the school.